Robotics Education & Competition Foundation

-The Robotics Education & Competition Foundation (REC Foundation or RECF) is a 501(c)(3) non-profit organization best known for managing competitions and programs for the VEX Robotics Competition.
+The Robotics Education & Competition Foundation (REC Foundation or RECF) is a 501(c)(3) non-profit organization that was best known for managing competitions and programs for the VEX Robotics Competition.
 Over 1.1 million students have participated in RECF programs around the world.
 The organization’s mission is to provide more students with the opportunity to engage in STEM.

 Relationship with VEX Robotics

 The REC Foundation began as the education division of VEX Robotics, inc. in 2008 to develop educational programs for the VEX Robotics Competition.
 In 2011, three employees of the educational division formed the REC Foundation in response to the growing size of the competition and the increase in companies hoping to provide philanthropic support.

-Now, the REC Foundation works closely with VEX Robotics, inc. to bring the VEX Robotics competition to hundreds of thousands of competitors.
-VEX Robotics, inc. designs and manufactures parts for building robots such as electronics, hardware, and scoring objects for each year’s game.
-The REC Foundation hosts the competitions and events competitors compete at, including the Worlds Championships.
-While VEX Robotics, inc. and the REC Foundation closely collaborate on the VEX Robotics competition, they are separate organizations with their own executive and company structures.
+The REC Foundation worked closely with VEX Robotics, inc. to bring the VEX Robotics competition to hundreds of thousands of competitors.
+VEX Robotics, inc. designed and manufactured parts for building robots such as electronics, hardware, and scoring objects for each year’s game.
+The REC Foundation hosted the competitions and events competitors compete at, including the Worlds Championships.
+While VEX Robotics, inc. and the REC Foundation closely collaborated on the VEX Robotics competition, they are separate organizations with their own executive and company structures.
 The REC Foundation also hosts competitions and programs beyond VEX Robotics, such as the Aerial Drone Competition and the International Robotics Honor Society.